 One of the transient stages in granulocyte differentiation is the promyelocyte.
 In promyelocytic leukemia (PML), this cell type proliferates excessively and displaces the regular bone marrow, which causes shortage of all sorts of normal blood cells.
 PML is caused by a specific chromosomal translocation, that is, the reciprocal exchange of chromosome fragments between chromosomes 15 and 17.

-Two genes named PML and RARA span the fault lines of the translocation on chromosome 15 and 17, respectively.
+Two genes, respectively named PML and RARA, span the fault lines of the translocation on chromosome 15 and 17, respectively.
 Translocation gives rise to two chimeric genes, which are referred to as RARA-PML and PML-RARA.
-Out of the two gene products, PML-RARA is the one that functions as an oncoprotein.
-It is an in-frame fusion between the N-terminal portion of the PML gene product and the C-terminal part of the RARA gene product, which is the retinoic acid receptor α.
+Of the two gene products, PML-RARA is the one that functions as an oncoprotein.

 The mutant PML-RARA receptor blocks promyelocyte differentiation

 PML-RARA is an in-frame fusion between the N-terminal portion of the PML gene product and the C-terminal part of the RARA gene product, which is the retinoic acid receptor α.
 White blood precursor cells that express this protein can proliferate and progress through the early stages of differentiation seemingly without disturbance .